-*Cucumber syrup: Add 1/2 cup sugar and 1/2 cup water into small saucepan and cook on medium heat until sugar is dissolved.
+*Cucumber syrup: Add 1/2 cup sugar and 1/2 cup water into a small saucepan and cook on medium heat until sugar is dissolved.
 Remove mixture from heat, let cool slightly, then add 6 peeled slices of cucumber (1/2-inch-thick each).
-Allow to steep for 10 minutes, remove solids and store in refrigerator for up to a week.
+Allow to steep for 10 minutes, remove solids and store the syrup in the refrigerator for up to a week.

 RAW EGG WARNING